CR6Community/CR-6-touchscreen/README.md

 ## How Do I Find Out What DGUS2 kernel is Running on my Display?

 **To find out which version of DGUS2 is running on your display, "flash" your display with a micro SD card that contains ONLY an EMPTY folder named DWIN_SET.
 The top line on the blue flash screen will display the DGUS2 version currently installed.**
+As of 17 Dec 2024, we have removed the original diplay firmware files from the motherboard firmware download and replaced that with a link to this firmware.

 ## Downloads

-When code is ready for users to experiment with, the Source and DWIN_SET zip files are posted as Assets in the Releases section of this repository.
+The Source and DWIN_SET zip files are posted as Assets in the Releases section of this repository.

 * The Zip file with DWIN_SET in the name contains the DWIN_SET folder, README and support files for the current release.
   Download that file from the latest Release's Assets list.